EphremTil17/chronoscript/README.md

 - Employs a fixed-resolution caching layer (200 high-fidelity peaks) to minimize CPU overhead and storage footprint.
 - Utilizes `RepaintBoundary` and cached `Paint` objects for 60FPS fluid scrubbing on desktop hardware.

-### Studio Session Persistence
+### Studio Session Persistence & Restoration
-ChronoScript Studio now supports full session persistence.
-Operators can save their entire project state—including partial synchronizations, verse selections, and audio paths—into a specialized Studio Session file (`.json`).
+ChronoScript Studio now supports full session persistence and intelligent restoration.
-- **Auto-Save**: A background persistence layer automatically backups progress every 30 seconds to the system temporary directory.
+- **Auto-Save**: A background persistence layer automatically backups progress every 60 seconds to a localized auto-save file.
-- **Manual Save**: Operators can save their work at any time to a custom location to resume later.
+- **Manual Save**: Operators can save their work to a custom location to resume later.
+- **Intelligent Restoration**: The system can resume sessions even if the original audio has been moved.
+It employs a three-tier safety logic (filename match, fuzzy match override, and a hardware duration guard) to ensure project integrity during restoration.
+- **Full State Recovery**: Resuming a session restores the exact UI state, including the last selected verse, tab index, and all granular synchronization data.

+### Granular Progress Tracking
+The application provides real-time feedback on project completion to ensure production targets are met.
+- **Overall Completion Header**: A persistent progress bar at the top of the studio sidebar summarizes total project synchronization.
+- **Verse-Level Metrics**: Every verse in the navigation list displays a numerical percentage and a mini progress bar, with 100% complete sections clearly highlighted in green.

 ### Karaoke Style Preview Mode
 A dedicated "Preview" tab provides a real-time, interactive environment to verify synchronization quality.